 If you are aged 16-18, you will be enrolled on a study programme which will include retaking GCSEs or undertaking Functional Skills in English and maths if you haven’t already achieved a grade 4 or above.
 You will also be required to complete a work experience placement and an employability programme.

 What You'll Learn

 The course involves a variety of core and optional units which are related to the creative industry.
 The programme is structured through three practical performance projects which examine different approaches, styles and techniques as well as individual units.

 On the course you will perform in a friends and family evening; a devised project; a performance workshop project; and a scripted play based on a contemporary playwright.
 Additional subjects include improvisation, movement, voice, and the development of musical theatre skills.
 Performances will take place in our own Sue Townsend Theatre based in Leicester city centre.

-Standard entry to this course requires one reference.
+Entry to this course requires one reference.
 It is desirable that you can demonstrate 90% attendance.
 A GCSE in both English and maths at grade 4 (C) or above is required.
 You will be invited to attend a welcome event and an audition: this is to support your careers choice and ensure that we place you on the right programme.

 Consideration will be given to all applicants over the age of 19 who do not hold formal English and maths qualifications.